-Synchronous or asynchronous: Communication determines learning
+Synchronous or asynchronous: Communication makes the difference in learning

 Synchronous learning